 You will need to take the 12:15pm train from Gdańsk Główny (12:35pm from Sopot) to make it in time for the tour.

-Alternatively, we can organize a private transfer from Gdańsk or Sopot at an additional cost of 100 PLN from Gdańsk or 45 PLN from Sopot (total cost for up to 4 persons.
-The cost might be shared between participants from different bookings).
-Let us know when making a booking if you’d prefer to order car transfer.
+Alternatively, we can organize a private transfer from Gdańsk or Sopot at an additional cost of 100 PLN from Gdańsk or 50 PLN from Sopot (total cost for up to 4 persons.
+If you’d like to book a private transfer for your tour, please use the calendar below.

 As many other reviewers have said, the strength of this tour is the wealth of cultural and historic context that Magda provides, for example we learnt a lot about traditional Polish Christmases and the amazing Christmas Eve feast.
 Try this tour, whether you fancy a breaded cutlet or not - you won't be disappointed!